barrysteyn/barrysteyn.github.com/README.md

 ## Requirments:

 ### Python

- 1. Pelican: `pip install pelican`
- 2. Markdown: `pip install markdown`
+`pip install pelican markfown inflect beautifulsoup4 html5lib`
- 3. Inlfect engine for pluralize filter: `pip install inflect`

 ## Checking The Repo Out
 The repo has a submodule that also needs to be cloned: